Horizon Europe Research

 Focus Commodities & Landscapes

-Our analysis concentrates on high biodiversity impact commodities from the Global South:
+Our analysis concentrates on high biodiversity impact commodities from the Global South, working directly with communities, institutions and governments in three countries.

 Colombia